mskalmykov/awslab/README.md

-Ansible role to deploy AWS infrastructure for WordPress.
+## Ansible role to deploy AWS infrastructure for WordPress

 To run the playbooks, you need Ansible 2.10, Python 3.9 and the latest botocore and boto3 python packages.
 The easiest way to get the required environment is to use the attached Dockerfile.
 Just run: